PawprintPrototyping/pawprintprototyping.org-hugo/content/english/faq/_index.md

 officials.
 Some other guidelines for facilitating a functioning Do-ocracy:

- * __Be accountable__: if you've made a large change, it's good to be
- * accountable to those impacted by that change.
+ * __Be accountable__: if you've made a large change, it's good to be accountable to those impacted by that change.
 Leave a note in Telegram, or use bluetape or a sticky note, to let people know you're responsible for the change.
- * __Get consensus__ for impacting changes:  If you want to make sure it's OK to
- * make an impactful change, speak to people who are most likely to be impacted.
+ * __Get consensus__ for impacting changes:  If you want to make sure it's OK to make an impactful change, speak to people who are most likely to be impacted.
  * __Be compassionate__: Changes can sometimes make others irritated.
-Be patient
- * and compassionate and constructive in a discussion to arrive at an agreeable consensus.
+Be patient and constructive in a discussion to arrive at an agreeable consensus.

 Please also be mindful of equipment ownership.
 Some equipment is owned by the space, but many tools are colocated by members.
 Colocated tools can be